Ireland AM: 2019–present

 In July 2019, Virgin Media Television announced that Mark Cagney, who had been presenting the show since it began on TV3 in 1999 would be leaving the show.
 Virgin Media Television are yet to reveal his permanent replacement.

 On 31 July 2019 Cagney presented his last Ireland AM alongside Karen Koster and Alan Hughes.
 The show dedicated the last half hour of the show to him and aired a highlights reel.
 All the production crew, including Ciara Doherty who was on Maternity Leave at the time came in to wish Cagney good luck on his future endeavours.

 In October 2019, Weekend AM was renamed Ireland AM.

-On Monday 4 October 2019, Ireland AM was given an extra hour running from 7.00am – 11.00am, replacing ITV's This Morning, as part of a brand new weekday schedule launched by Virgin Media One, it was followed by Elaine.
+On Friday 4 October 2019, Ireland AM was given an extra hour running from 7.00am – 11.00am, replacing ITV's This Morning, as part of a brand new weekday schedule launched by Virgin Media One, it was followed by Elaine.

 On Monday 9 March 2020 ITV's This Morning returned to Virgin Media one with Ireland AM finishing at 10:00am and Elaine moving to 15:00.

 In 2021 series regulars Aidan Power, Laura Woods and Anna Daly all left the show, while Karen Koster moved to The 6 O'Clock Show with Muireann O'Connell moving to Ireland AM.
 Elaine Crowley joined Simon Delaney after her show was axed.

-In 2022, Brian Dowling joined Simon Delaney and Elaine Crowley on Saturday’s and Sunday's.
-Ireland AM also revamped it's titles and on air graphics.
+In 2022, Brian Dowling joined Simon Delaney and Elaine Crowley on Saturdays and Sundays.
+Ireland AM also revamped its titles and on air graphics.